Prajwal-S-6/Spring-Certification-Path/module-01/Autowiring/README.md

 4. If no @Qualifier is found then spring will try to match based on bean name.
 5. If no bean is found - NoBeanDefinitionFoundException
 6. If multiple beans are found  - NoUniqueBeanDefinitionException

+* Using @Autowired:
+1. On fields: Field injection will be resolved after the instance of bean is created, hence the dependencies won't be available in the dependent bean constructor, will be available in postProcessBeforeInitialization/@PostConstruct